-The fifth annual Teaching Skills in International Research Ethics (TaSkR) is the annual workshop hosted by the Indiana University – Moi University Academic Research Ethics Partnership (IU-Moi AREP), a program supported by a recently renewed 5-year grant from the Fogarty International Center at the National Institutes of Health.
-The workshop is an annual highlight of IU-Moi AREP and is designed to build research ethics capacity at both universities.
+Teaching Skills in International Research Ethics (TaSkR) is the annual workshop hosted by the Indiana University – Moi University Academic Research Ethics partnership (IU-Moi AREP), a program supported by a recently renewed 5-year grant from the Fogarty International Center at the National Institutes of Health.
+This annual IU-Moi AREP highlight is designed to build research ethics capacity at both universities.

 - Learners: Faculty and students involved (or intending to become involved) in teaching and mentoring students in international research settings.

 - Teachers: Experts in international research ethics, including those from other Fogarty-funded programs.

 Different Pedagogical approaches are used including lectures and case studies built in to TaSkR, which presents opportunities for “teachable moments."

 Theme: Genomics and Biobanking

 Sirikwa Hotel, Eldoret KE